Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 The DOM represents HTML as a tree structure of tags.
 Here’s how it looks in the browser inspect the element

 Ans.
-BOM (Browser Object Model) provides interaction with the browser, the default object of the browser is a window.
-The various property provided by windows is a document, history, screen, location, and navigator.
+BOM (Browser Object Model)provides interaction with the browser, the default object of the browser is a window.
+The various properties provided by Windows are a document, history, screen, location, and navigator.

 All the modern browsers have implemented the same methods and properties for JavaScript operational interactions which are often referred to as a BOM's methods and properties.
 A window object is automatically created by the browser itself.